dharanikumarp/slassignment/README.md

 * I have not used Spring-Boot before.
 * Play is highly scalable, reactive, event driven, uses Akka and Actor based model.
 It comes bundled with all tools required for server development for this project including WebSockets, RESTful API support.
  * For the **Coacheeva (side project)**, I use play framework, mongoDB and Ionic (mobile).
 The application is live in heroku and mongolabs.
-* Apache Jersey is a JAX-RS implementation.
-We need to bring in a server with web socket capabilities such as Tomcat/Jetty.
 * I am currently using React to develop the next generation platform for [CoachingOurselves](https://www.coachingourselves.com) and Coacheeva.
-* I want to further improve react framework and my Javascript skills.

 ###### The current CoachingOurselves platform is based on WordPress.